 Trick Or Treat and the Skinny on Sugar

-According to the American Heart Association (AHA), the American adult consumes an average of 77 grams of sugar a day which adds up to 60 pounds of sugar annually, Comparatively, children consume 81 grams of sugar a day equaling 65 pounds of sugar annually.
-The AHA recommends that men should not consume more than 36 grams of sugar a day (less than 9 teaspoons) and women should not consume more than 25 grams a day (6 teaspoons).
+According to the American Heart Association (AHA), the American adult consumes an average of 77 grams of sugar a day.
+This adds up to 60 pounds of sugar annually, Comparatively, children consume 81 grams of a day equaling 65 pounds of sugar annually.
+The AHA recommends that men should not consume more than 36 grams of a day (less than 9 teaspoons) and women should not consume more than 25 grams a day (6 teaspoons).
 So where does it come from?
 Beverages contain 47% of all added sugars, snacks, and sweets contribute to 31% of the added sugar.

 - 12 ounce can of soda contains- 32 grams of sugar

 - Ben & Jerry’s Ice Cream Cherry Garcia 1 pint is equal to 84 grams

 - Nutrigrain Cereal Bar has 15 grams of sugar